Last Updated on

 |Markets||Stock, Indices, Forex, Cryptocurrencies, Commodities, US Treasuries, ETFs

 |Minimum Deposit||£100 (with a suggestion of £500)|

-|Fees||Fortrade is a no-comission broker, recieving its compensation in the form of the market bid/ask spreads on each instrument.
+|Fees||Fortrade is a no-comission broker, receiving its compensation in the form of the market bid/ask spreads on each instrument.
 (See below for a full list of fees)|

-|Customer Support||Between 9 AM and 9 PM daily by phone, email or live chat|
+|Customer Support||Between 9 AM and 9 PM GMT Monday - Friday by phone, email or live chat|